-Using third-party optical transceiver Module or Original Equipment Manufacturer (OEM) optical transceivers for major brand switches has remained controversial.
-It is no doubt that most enterprises and individual users use third-party transceiver Module because they are more money-saving based on the same quality as the OEM optical transceivers.
+Using third-party transceiver module or Original Equipment Manufacturer (OEM) optical transceivers for major brand switches has remained controversial.
+It is no doubt that most enterprises and individual users use third-party transceiver modules because they are more money-saving based on the same quality as the OEM optical transceivers.

 This is because the original network equipment could make more profit.
 Most of the time, a network equipment vendor’s sales rep would threaten their customers that if they install third-party transceiver modules in their networking or server equipment, this will make their warranty policy invalid.
 In this way, the manufacturer tries to coerce customers into purchasing branded transceiver modules from them, usually at much higher prices than third-party charges.
 In the end, branded vendors can make more profit.

 Besides strict warranty policy, network equipment vendors like Dell has official notice of using Non-Dell optic modules in Dell products as well.
 “If a non-Dell optic is plugged into a Dell switch, the switch may continue to perform as well as the optic allows.
 If a non-Dell DAC cable, which is standards compliant, is plugged into a Dell switch, the switch will continue to perform as well as the cable allows.”
 (Resource: http://en.community.dell.com/techcenter/networking/w/wiki/11905.faq-optics-and-cables#A3)